arnabganguly/Kafkaconnect/HDInsightManagedKafka.md

-## Deploy a HDInsight Managed Kafka with Confluent Schema Registry
+## Deploy a HDInsight Managed Kafka with a Kafka Connect Cluster

-In this section we would deploy an HDInsight Managed Kafka  cluster with an Edge Node inside a Virtual Network and then install the Confluent Schema Registry on the Edge Node.
+In this section we would deploy an HDInsight Managed Kafka  cluster with two Edge Node inside a Virtual Network and then enable distributed Kafka Connect on those edge node set.

 - Click on the Deploy to Azure Button to start the deployment process